Skip to Main Content

 February 18, 2025 Another 10 cases were reported by the TSDHS in the outbreak, for a total of 58 cases.
 The number of cases hospitalized remains at 13.
 Four of cases were vaccinated while the rest are either unvaccinated or unknown vaccination status, and roughly half are school-aged children.
 Cases have now been detected in 5 West Texas counties: Gaines (45); Terry (9); Yoakum (2); Lynn (1); Lubbock (1).

 February 21, 2025 The TSDHS reports that there have now been 90 measles cases identified in the South Plains region since late January; 16 of the cases have been hospitalized.
 Five cases were vaccinated and the rest were either unvaccinated or have unknown vaccination status.
-The outbreak has now spread to 7 counties in Texas: Gaines (57), Terry (20), Dawson (6), Yoakum (4), Lynn (1), Lubbock (1), and Ector (1); 9 cases have been reported in Lea County, New Mexico.
+The outbreak has now spread to 7 counties in Texas: Gaines (57), Terry (20), Dawson (6), Yoakum (4), Lynn (1), Lubbock (1), and Ector (1).

 Texas Measles Outbreak